journalbrand/journaltrove-system/README.md

 ## 🚀 Running the Orchestrator

-The Todo App uses a unified CI/CD pipeline orchestrator that triggers all component and system workflows in the correct sequence.
+The journaltrove App uses a unified CI/CD pipeline orchestrator that triggers all component and system workflows in the correct sequence.
 This ensures consistent testing, validation, and reporting.

 ### Early Validation